jonathanplacatka/jonathanplacatka.github.io/README.md

 5. Cick "Commit changes" in the pop-up window.
 All other options can be left as default
 6. Navigate to https://username.github.io/ to view your generated website.
 Note that the process of deploying your website may take a few minutes to complete

-Once completed, your resume will look something like this:
+Once all steps are completed, your resume should look something like the following example:
 ![](resume.gif)

 ## More Resources